VBPYCE-110 - Thermostat Vevor - Free user manual and instructions

 Make sure that the unit is installed safely and reliably.

-- If the unit was installed in a closed area or limited space, please consider the size of room and ventilation to prevent suffocation caused by refrigerant leakage.
+- If the unit is installed in a closed area or limited space, please consider the size of the room and ventilation to prevent suffocation caused by refrigerant leakage.

-Please connect power wire accurately according to wiring diagram on the manual to avoid by the unit or fire.
+Please connect the power wire accurately according to the wiring diagram in the manual to avoid damage to the unit or fire.

 Wrong parts or wrong materials may result in fire, electric shock, or falling of the unit.

-Improper installation may result in fire, electric shock, falling of the unit, or water leaking.
+Improper installation may result in fire, electric shock, falling of the unit, or water leakage.

 WARNING

-According to the instruction to carry out drainage system and pipeline work.
-If drainage system pipeline is defective, water leakage will occur.
-And it should be disposed immediately to prevent household products from getting wet and damage.
+According to the instructions, carry out the drainage system and pipeline work.
+If the drainage system pipeline is defective, water leakage will occur.
+And it should be disposed of immediately to prevent household products from getting wet and damaged.

 2.1.
 Accessories Supplied With the Unit